 Learn how to make straps for hanging baskets.
 As promised, here’s the tutorial for the hanging strap template, enabling you to turn all your regular bins into cute multi-tasking wall hanging bins.
 The free sewing pattern is available to all new subscribers to AppleGreen Cottage who sign up at this link.
 Scroll down to get your own free copy!

 This post includes affiliate links.
 Thanks for your support.
+If you like sewing baskets, bins and other useful storage stuff, check out these too:

 How To Make Straps for Hanging Baskets